akraino-edge-stack/icn-edge-5g/docs/test_setup.md

     * Cluster-C : Target cluster, single node cluster, used for NRF, UDR, UDM, NSSF, f5gc subscriber controller etc.,
     * VM-Router : Linux VM configured to work as a router.
 It also has power-DNS server installed.
     * UE-RAN Sim: Linux VM where we will run the UE-RAN simulator to connect to the Free5GC core NFs.
+- All the VMs are installed with operating system : Ubuntu 20.04.2 LTS

 ***2. Software Components***